Our Resident FAQ section was designed to help navigate some of the questions that come up during tenancy.

 We have an online form to make it simple.
 Visit this page: Add or Remove a Roommate Request.
 When removing a roommate, there is a one-time $195 lease amendment fee.

 Absolutely!
 Renter’s insurance is a requirement in your lease.
 It protects your personal belongings as well as your liability if you damage the property.
 Renter’s insurance can protect your personal property in a rented residential unit from unexpected circumstances such as theft, a fire or sewer backup damage – and will pay you for lost or damaged possessions.
-It can also help protect you from liability if someone is injured on your property or help with relocation expenses during time you can’t reside in your rented space.
+It can also help protect you from liability if someone is injured on your property or help with relocation expenses.
+Many Tenants find Lemonade an easy insurance carrier to use.